 You’re the experts, so discuss what you all think is right—let’s just do that!

-Democratic management means engaging your entire team in discussion, particularly to make decisions, rather than making them in an isolated manner.
+This type of leadership is about engaging your entire team in decision-making, rather than making those decisions in an isolated manner.

 Democratic managers usually strongly feel that their team is full of smart individuals that can come up with great ideas, no matter their role or place in the company.